Cash ISAs (sometimes called NISAs) are savings accounts that pay interest that is free of income tax.

 - Beware of teaser rates that are high for a short period of time before dropping off to a low level.
 If you find that you’re no longer earning a competitive interest rate, look for a higher rate Cash ISA to transfer into.

 - Many Cash ISAs are instant access accounts paying a variable interest rate.
 But Savings Bonds offering a fixed rate over a fixed term can also be Cash ISAs (with your money being paid into an instant access account once the bond matures).
-Don’t tie your money up unless you can afford to or you may incur early withdrawal penalties.
+Don’t tie your money up unless you can afford to or you might incur early withdrawal penalties.

 - Beware of fixed-term cash ISAs offering very high interest rates.
 In these structured deposits you are taking a gamble on the performance of an index or a commodity price.
-You may get no income or capital growth, and charges may be deducted from your capital as any return on your investment is dependent on one or a number of rules, for example, the FTSE 100 index will have to increase by 5% over a 5 year period.
+You might get no income or capital growth, and charges might be deducted from your capital as any return on your investment is dependent on one or a number of rules, for example, the FTSE 100 index will have to increase by 5% over a 5 year period.

 Access to your money